-Kevin J. McNamara Director since 1987 Age: 66

-Mr. McNamara's experience, qualifications, attributes and skills include serving as President and Chief Executive Officer of the Company.
+Kevin J. McNamara Director since Mr. McNamara's experience, qualifications, attributes and skills include serving as President and Chief Executive Officer of the 1987 Age: 69 Company.
 He has held these positions since August 1994 and May 2001, respectively.
 Previously, he served as Executive Vice President, Secretary and General Counsel from November 1993, August 1986 and August 1986, respectively, to August 1994.

-Ron DeLyonsNot previously a Director Age: 58
+Ron DeLyons Director since 2020 Age: 61

 Mr. DeLyons' experience, qualifications, attributes and skills include serving as a Managing Member and Chief Executive Officer of Creekwood Energy Partners, LLC (renewable energy).
 He has held this position since 2004.
-Prior to that, Mr. DeLyons was the co-founder and Chief Executive Officer of Greystone Investment Management.
+Prior to that, Mr. DeLyons was the cofounder and Chief Executive Officer of Greystone Investment Management.
+In April 2021, Mr. DeLyons earned his certificate of completion for Berkeley Law's Executive Education course on ESG matters, ESG: Navigating the Board's role.